Prim47/Prediction-Models/README.md

 Prediction
 The test_set doesn’t contain the variable Price so we need you to try to predict the value of this variable.
 Please produce the following: • One model that is easy to understand and with a clear interpretation; • One model that is producing the best predictions accuracy.
 You are also asked to send us a file containing your best predictions for the variable Price of the test set before the interview.
 The submission file needs to contain the two following columns: • ID • predicted_price

-Presentation of Results
-You will communicate your findings in a 15-20 minute presentation in the interview.
-Your presentation should detail any techniques used along the way.
-We will be looking for clear explanations of advanced techniques and concepts so feel free to use visualizations or other methods to help with communication.